sum01/aur-packages/steam-opengl-compat/README.md

 # Steam OpenGL Compat
 PKGBUILD for launching Steam with a modified OpenGL version string.

-**I will keep updating to whatever the highest OpenGL version is that works with Volcanic-Islands GPU's.**
+I will keep updating to whatever the highest OpenGL version is that works with Volcanic-Islands GPU's.

 ## PKGBUILD Status
-- [ ] Tested and complete
+- [x] Tested and complete
-- [x] Untested and incomplete

 **Note:** I can only test this on my R9 Fury, although I assume it will work with any Mesa-compatible card that supports the same OpenGL version as Volcanic Islands cards.